The author getting some free food at London Fashion Week. All photos by Carl Wilson.

-My press pass got us straight into the party, slightly validating how much of a dick I'd been that morning, and we soon got a good free-drinks-flow going: two limoncellos and two beers each with every bar trip.
+My press pass got us straight into the party, slightly validating how much of a dick I’d been that morning.
+Then we got our good free-drinks-flow going: two limoncellos and two beers each with every bar trip.

 A few of those alcoholic assembly lines in, I spotted a table of pastries.
 Dinner.
 The above picture is of me sawing a stale pie in half with two forks :(

-Day two wasn't a good one for food.
-In our trusted press area we hoovered up some of the gelatin-free gummy bears being handed around and drank out of the vat of terrible £0.00 coffee.
+Day two wasn’t a good one for food.
+In our trusted press area we hustled up some of the gelatin-free gummy bears that were being handed around and drank out of the vat of terrible free coffee.

 We didn’t last long at the venue.
 For Little Shilpa’s showcase, women with headpieces made of 70s wrapping paper skulked around a cavernous mess hall.
 I’m sure it was great if you’re into that kind of thing, but I didn't really get it.
 They just looked like a fire hazard.

 To get ready for a Rick Owens party later that night, we headed back to the Strand for a complimentary manicure.
-Prepping a strong black polish, the nice lady began filing, scraping and coating my nails, taking time to clip away at chewed cuticles and lather on what I assumed to be not very expensive moisturiser.
+Prepping a strong black polish, the nice lady began filing, scraping, and coating my nails, taking time to clip away at chewed cuticles and lather on what I assumed to be not very expensive moisturizer.

 To be honest, I wasn't sure four black nails and one pink one were really going to help me fit in with all the health goths who populate Rick Owens parties, but it was the best I could do.

-"How can a fucking car park be at capacity?" screamed someone in the queue.
+“How can a fucking car park be at capacity?” screamed someone in the line.